Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 ## MenuModel Architecture

 In mousetrap, menus follow the [model-view architectural pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
-To create a menu, we need the menus model, which holds information about how the menu is structured, along with a view, which takes the models and transforms them into an interactable widget users can manipulate.
+To create a menu, we need the menu model, which holds information about how the menu is structured, along with a view, which takes the models and transforms them into an interactable widget users can manipulate.
 Changing the model changes the view.

 !!! details "Running Snippets from this Section"